binomed/binomed_docs/Prez/CursusSpeaker/assets/markdown/prez_google.md

 After this first step that could generaly last for 1 week or more, I start to group my ideas by theme and at this moment, I write my plan.

+It helps me to structure the logical connection and transition that will lead's me to the point B

 ##==##

 <!-- .slide: data-background="assets/images/chiot.jpg" data-state="hidefooter" data-copyrights="true" class="transition" -->